 - The library card should be treated as a valuable.
 The holder is responsible for the borrowing registered to the borrower, and for ensuring the card is not used by any unauthorised person.
 Loss of the library card should be reported to the Library immediately, in order that the card can be blocked against unauthorised use.
 Lost cards are replaced against a fee.

 - Borrowed items are issued against display of the library card, or use of the card in a self-checkout.
 The library card is for personal use, but borrowings may be registered on behalf of another person using that person’s library card.

-- Change of address and change of email address shall immediately be reported to the Library so that the borrower register can be updated.
+- Immediately report change of postal address and change of email address to the Library so that the borrower register can be updated.

-- Data about an individual person’s borrowing, orders and reservations are protected according to Chapter 40 Section 3 of the Public Access to Information and Secrecy Act (SFS 2009:400).
-Other personal data is handled according to the Personal Data Act (SFS 1998:204).
+- Data about an individual’s borrowing, orders and reservations are protected according to Chapter 40 Section 3 of the Public Access to Information and Secrecy Act (SFS 2009:400).

 - The borrower is normally guaranteed to retain the borrowed item for 30 days.
 For course books, a 7 days’ borrowing period normally applies.
 The borrower may retain the book thereafter until it is requested by another borrower, or until the borrowing period has definitively ended.
 For certain books, an absolute time limit of varying length applies, after which the book must be returned, even if not requested by another borrower.
 The Library catalogue states the borrowing periods that apply for each individual book.

 - The borrower is obliged to ascertain when the borrowing periods end and to return material at the correct time, or to extend the loan.
 This can be done on the Library website via the link “My loans” .
 The borrower is responsible for the item until it is returned to the Library and has been de-registered in the borrowing system.